Jeremy Hazin: Career

 Hazin became the youngest Canadian player to compete at a senior World Table Tennis Championships, at the age of 13.

 Hazin competed at the 2019 Pan American Games in Lima, Peru, finishing in the round of 16 in the singles, quarterfinals in the men's doubles and quarterfinals in the men's team event.

 In May 2021, Hazin was named to Canada's 2020 Olympic team.
+In March 2024, Hazin earned the last spot on Canada's men's team for the 2024 Summer Olympics.